Contract check · Residential lease

 The short answer

 Whether a landlord can charge a separate cleaning fee above the security deposit depends on what the lease says and what state law permits.
 California's courts guide describes that cleaning deductions from the deposit are limited to restoring the unit to move-in condition — cleaning beyond that standard, or a charge billed separately from the deposit, may not be permitted unless the lease specifically authorizes it.
 The Texas State Law Library, citing §92.104, describes that deposit deductions are limited to damages the tenant is legally liable for; cleaning that goes beyond restoring to move-in condition may not qualify.
 Some leases include a non-refundable cleaning fee that is charged at move-in rather than move-out; that is a different structure from an after-the-fact bill.
-Scan your lease to see how cleaning costs are addressed before you vacate.

 No account requiredFile deleted after analysisNot legal advice